 How Much Will You Save on Groceries by Joining a Warehouse Club?

 For some food shopping, membership warehouse clubs offer low-cost alternatives to supermarkets.
 We surveyed Costco and Sam’s Club.
 These warehouse stores carried few if any of the items in our market basket in the usual sizes, but when we looked for the same brands regardless of size, warehouse stores—which specialize in bulk sales—stocked a larger portion of our market basket items.
-Sam’s Club carried 50 percent and Costco had 36 percent.
+Sam’s Club had 53 percent and Costco 43 percent.

 The figure below indicates how much warehouse stores could save you.
 Since the warehouse stores stocked so few items in the sizes of our basic market basket, we looked for items of any size, so long as they were the same brands.
 We then used unit prices (for example, price per pound) to calculate the warehouse stores’ prices for amounts specified in the market basket.
 After this adjustment, we compared the prices of items at the warehouse stores with prices for the same brands at several other stores.
 Bear in mind that this is not an “apples-to-apples” comparison—the sizes of the items priced at the warehouse stores were usually larger than the sizes of the items priced at the other stores—so the warehouse stores enjoy an advantage in such a comparison.